Project Lifecycle - The Waterfall

 - Why it needs to be done this way

-This is regularly called requirements
+This is regularly called requirements and, in my

 personal opinion

-are the most common thing to get wrong in any project
+are the most common thing to get wrong in any project.

-are the things the project
+Requirements are the things the project

 MUST accomplish, no questions asked: either the project

-or it fails.
+fulfills the requirements or it fails.
 Therefore, it is

-are clear.
+imperative the requirements are clear.
 Otherwise you might

 as well require the software to solve the halting problem.